Pop Quiz: Did Jesus Say He Was God?

 On another occasion, He used the personal name of Israel’s God–the name revealed to Moses (Exodus 3:14)–to refer to Himself.
 And He even used the Torah for context, so no one would misunderstand Him: “Before Abraham was, I AM” (John 8:58).
 This would be about wild as telling a Muslim, “I am your God, Allah.”
 Don’t try that in Saudi Arabia!
 It’s no wonder the Jews tried to stone Him to death.
 That was the exact penalty for blasphemy under the Jewish legal system.

 So did Jesus say He was God?
 Yeah.
 Did He use the exact words “I am God?”
 We don’t read a direct quote like that in Scripture, but again, Jesus didn’t have to say the exact words “I am God,” in order to claim to be divine.
 But why is this a problem?

 I don’t have to say the exact words, “I am married” to indicate that I’m married.
 I can say “I’m her husband,” or “this is my wife,” or “It’s our 12th wedding anniversary.”
 The question is, what did the people who were actually a part of conversation think about what Jesus said?

 So Why Don’t People Get It?

 Honestly, some never look into it.
 It’s interesting how so many intelligent people seem allow pop culture to form their opinions on the history of Christianity.
 Others never look into it honestly.
-But some will actually be open-minded and give the Bible a fair hearing.
+But some will actually be open-minded, looking into the data for themselves and give the Bible a fair hearing.
 Why don’t some of these people get it right away?